pardisderakhshandeh/pardisderakhshandeh.github.io/_pages/behbahani.md

       <div class="profile-card">
         <h3>Research value</h3>
-        <p>A useful case for studying agreement, alignment, stems, and argument structure.</p>
+        <p>A case where split alignment can be examined without the complication of overt morphological case.</p>
       </div>

       <div class="profile-card">